python/pyperformance/README.rst

 templates benchmark.
 Negative groups (e.g., `-b -default`) are not supported.
 Positive benchmarks are parsed before the negative benchmarks are subtracted.

-If --track_memory is passed, pyperformance will continuously sample the benchmark's memory usage, then give you the maximum usage and a link to a Google Chart of the benchmark's memory usage over time.
+If ``--track_memory`` is passed, pyperformance will continuously sample the benchmark's memory usage.
 This currently only works on Linux 2.6.16 and higher or Windows with PyWin32.
-Because --track_memory introduces performance jitter while collecting memory measurements, only memory usage is reported in the final report.
+Because ``--track_memory`` introduces performance jitter while collecting memory measurements, only memory usage is reported in the final report.

-If --args is passed, it specifies extra arguments to pass to the test python binary.
+If ``--args`` is passed, it specifies extra arguments to pass to the test python binary.
 For example::

-  pyperformance run --args="-arg1 -arg2" --python=python3
+  pyperformance run --args="-OO -S" --python=python3 -b telco

 will run benchmarks like::

-  python3 -arg1 -arg2 the_benchmark.py
+  python3 -OO -S bm_telco.py

 Benchmarks